pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 ENV PHP_V="php83"
 ```

-And must be inform to [Supervisor Config](docker/nginx-php/docker/config/supervisord.conf) the FPM version to run.
+Also, it has to be informed to [Supervisor Config](docker/nginx-php/docker/config/supervisord.conf) the PHP-FPM version to run.
 ```bash
 ...
 [program:php-fpm]